enricobottazzi/designated-verifier-proof/README.md

 - [ ] Support test for malicious prover and fix terminology here
 - [ ] Define naming - DVP and DVS
 - [ ] Define Licence
-- [ ] Add disclaimer for address retrieval.
+- [ ] Add Disclaimer for address retrieval.
 Possible error!
 - [ ] How to support space in inputs for CLI "hello World" rather then "helloworld"
 - [ ] Add efficient ecdsa
 - [ ] Add error handling for APIs
 - [ ] Fix apis Endpoints and api keys
 - [ ] Add DVP component support here
+- [ ] Have it peer-reviewed
+- [ ] Remove unnecessary packages

 ## CLI Demo